 Emily Whitehead: A Young Girl Beats Cancer with Immunotherapy

 Some parents naturally would think of 'I'm not sure I want my child to be a scientific experiment,' but trying these experimental studies is what leads to breakthroughs.

-Emily Whitehead’s story made national headlines, and helped focus public attention on the potential for cancer immunotherapy to transform cancer treatment as well as the need to continue supporting lifesaving cancer research.
+Emily Whitehead’s story made national headlines and helped focus public attention on the potential for cancer immunotherapy to transform cancer treatment as well as the need to support lifesaving cancer immunotherapy research.

 Special thanks to the Whitehead Family, Dr. Carl June, the Children's Hospital of Philadelphia, the University of Pennsylvania, Chris Weddle and Abby Drey of the "Centre Daily Times," and The Philadelphia Award.

 Video production: Really Useful Media

 Originally published December 2013.
 Updated May 2019.